jvanbruegge/idp-futulog/report.md

 ### Inter-office contacts

-To see how the different office are interconnected or how seperate they are, a graph plot was chosen.
+To see how the different office are interconnected or how separate they are, a graph plot was chosen.
 Every red dot in the visualization is a person.
 A line between two persons means that those two persons have met at least once in the office.
 The color of the line says in which office the two have met the most:

 - Blue: Helsinki
 - Green: Tampere